MirceaMacarie/Bug_Reports/README.md

 1. Go on https://www.primariapn.ro/
 2. Search general information in the website about Piatra-Neamț

-**Expected result:** It is expected to exist a special button/ section with a general presentation of the town, which can be accessed easily.
+**Expected result:** It is expected to exist a special button / section with a general presentation of the town, which can be accessed easily.

 **Actual result:** It does not exist a direct link button to general presentation information of Piatra-Neamț.
 This section can be accessed only by URL or search bar.

-**Test data:** ”prezentare oraș” in search bar or URL
+**Test data:** "prezentare oraș" in search bar or URL

 #